“It’s like pulling teeth,” said my friend.

 Twenty years ago, my wife and I started having small group meetings at our house (and for the past year via Zoom) using the following criteria:

 - We invite the people.
 Our meetings are NOT open to all.
-And just as Jesus did in choosing the Twelve, we decide whom to invite through much prayer.
+And just as Jesus chose the Twelve, we decide whom to invite through much prayer.

 Years ago, I ran into an old friend.
 We used to attend church together.
-After a brief pleasantry, he wanted to know what was going on in my life.
-I told him about our house group, to which he responded, “I’m going to check it out one of these days.”
+After a brief pleasantry, he wanted to know what was happening in my life.
+I told him about our house group, and he responded, “I’m going to check it out one of these days.”
 To which I replied, “No, you’re not invited.”
 You may find this harsh, but I do this because:

 - Our meetings are not for looky-loos.
 Everyone agrees to attend every week and not be absent without a cause.
-If they miss two sessions in a row for no reason, we asked them to stop coming very lovingly.
+We asked them to stop coming very lovingly if they missed two sessions in a row for no reason.
 I have my reasons for doing this also.

-- We expect everyone to come to the meetings prepared to participate and interact with others.
-This is not a meeting where only the leader speaks, and the rest listen.
+- We expect everyone to attend the meetings prepared to participate and interact with others.
+This is not a meeting where only the leader speaks and the rest listen.

 - Eventually, we ask every member to facilitate a meeting when it is their turn.
 If taught correctly, every member of the group will become a leader.

-Every Wednesday on Zoom, I meet with six people from four different states.
-These are incredibly mature Christians who’ve been missionaries and pastors for many years.
-This Wednesday, reflecting on my above conversation with Matt, I asked the group the following question, “Why is this meeting different?”
+I meet with six people from four states every Wednesday on Zoom.
+These incredibly mature Christians have been missionaries and pastors for many years.
+Reflecting on my above conversation with Matt this Wednesday, I asked the group the following question: “Why is this meeting different?”
 These are the responses I got:

 - Trust.
-We trust each other, which allows us to be ourselves, vulnerable, and share freely with one another.
+We trust each other, allowing us to be ourselves, be vulnerable, and share freely.

 - Consistency in meeting faithfully with each other creates trust.
-For over a year, the same group of people has been meeting together every Wednesday for ninety minutes.
-The participation has not been out of obligation but out of faithfulness and desire.
+The same group has met every Wednesday for ninety minutes for over a year.
+The participation has not been out of obligation but faithfulness and desire.

-- It is almost impossible to establish a sense of trust and openness with people you hardly know.
+- Establishing a sense of trust and openness with people you hardly know is almost impossible.
 That is why regular attendance is of utmost necessity for a fruitful small group.
-And to establish such a group, it is essential, as Paul says, to find trustworthy or reliable people and meet with them.
+And to establish such a group, as Paul says, it is essential to find trustworthy or reliable people and meet with them.

 - Getting past the preconceived ideas.
 Too often in Christian culture, we’re expected to believe certain things and do things in specific ways.
-A majority of Christian meetings are about learning what’s right and what it means to be a Christian.
+Most Christian meetings are about learning what’s right and what it means to be a Christian.
 This leaves little room for honest discussions and to share what’s going on in our lives.
 In our meetings, we are past those preconceived ideas.
-We’ve created a place where we can question, explore, and share.
+We’ve created a place to question, explore, and share.
 We may not always agree, but we respect one another and our different points of view.
-We value the worth of each other and respect what each person has been through.
+We value the worth of each other and appreciate what each person has been through.

 - Expecting to learn from each other.
 We come with the understanding that every person’s opinion is valid.
-It is incredible what we can learn from others when they can freely share their thoughts with us.
+What we can learn from others is incredible when they can freely share their thoughts with us.
 Are you aware that we all read books, even the Bible, through our prisms of life experiences?
-That is why listening to the way others interpret a sentence can be incredibly enriching.
-That is why in our meetings, we encourage and expect everyone to participate and share their stories, so we can all learn from each other.
+Listening to how others interpret a sentence can be incredibly enriching.
+That is why we encourage and expect everyone to participate and share their stories in our meetings, so we can all learn from each other.

 So far, I’ve talked about how we conduct our small group meetings, but I have not said anything about what we do at our meetings.
-In my next blog, I will talk about what we do at our meetings.
+In my next blog, I will discuss what we do at our meetings.

 hi